The Friendly Guide to Cruises for Single Seniors Over 60 [First-Timer Tips]

 Princess Cruises: Great for Alaska and long voyages

-Princess doesn't offer dedicated solo cabins but sometimes offers very low single supplements (as low as 9% over the base fare).
+Princess doesn't offer dedicated solo cabins but does discount the single supplement on some sailings, and the size of the reduction varies by itinerary and how full the ship is.
 They organize regular solo meetups in ship bars and lounges.
 You can request a shared dining table in the main dining room, which is a natural way to meet people.

 Royal Caribbean: Energetic and social atmosphere

-Royal Caribbean's newer ships include solo cabins.
-Anthem of the Seas has 26; Ovation, Quantum, and Spectrum of the Seas each have 28.
-Ships offer dance classes, live shows, cooking demos, and wine tastings—good for meeting people.
+Royal Caribbean's newer ships include studio cabins for one, with the count varying by ship.
+Ships offer dance classes, live shows, cooking demos, and wine tastings, all good for meeting people.

-The vibe is more energetic than other lines.
-Many older solo travelers enjoy the activity level and variety.
-There's something for everyone, whether you want to dance or read a book.
+The vibe is more energetic than on other lines, and plenty of older solo travelers enjoy the activity level and the variety.
+There's something for you whether you want to dance or read a book.

 Popular cruise destinations for single seniors

 Choosing the right destination matters.
-Pick somewhere that fits your mobility level, interests, and comfort with crowds.
-These five consistently rank high with solo senior cruisers.
+Pick somewhere that fits your mobility level, your interests, and your comfort with crowds, and these five consistently rank high with solo senior cruisers.

 Alaska: Wildlife and scenic beauty